Garlic, Salted, Beer-Baked French FriesBy The Edible Perspective

 These crispy beer-soaked french fries from The Edible Perspective are the perfect side or start to a fun summer meal.
 Other herbs we think might be delish: sage, rosemary, chives or thyme.

-1 bottle craft beer (author used New Belgium Brewing Co.'s Somersault)
+- 1 bottle blonde ale (author used New Belgium Brewing Co.'s Somersault)

 - Cut the potato in half, lengthwise.